elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 There are two ways to register a new action type UI:

 1. Directly in `triggers_actions_ui` plugin.
-In this case action type will be available in the Alerts and Actions management section.
+In this case, the action type will be available in the Alerts and Actions management section.
 Registration code for a new action type model should be added to the file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_action_types/index.ts`
 Only registered action types are available in UI.

-2. Register action type in other plugin.
-In this case action type will be available only in the current plugin UI.
+2. Register action type in another plugin.
+In this case, the action type will be available only in the current plugin UI.
 It should be done by importing dependency `TriggersAndActionsUIPublicPluginSetup` and adding the next code on plugin setup:

 ```